learn-co-students/nyc-fasttrack-101020/01-intro-to-ruby/README.md

 # Intro to Ruby

+## What is Ruby?
+Ruby is a programming language designed for programmer happiness.
+It's meant to have a friendly syntax, which makes it nicer to learn than a lot of other languages.
+Compared to other languages like C, Java, even Javascript, it's much more pleasant to read and write!

 ## Running Ruby Code
 There are many ways to run Ruby code; folks have different environments (Mac OS; Windows; Linux) so the two easiest ways we've found are REPL.it (for lectures) and the IDE on learn.co (labs).

 We're going to work on [REPL.it](repl.it) for most lectures so let's see how we can use that to run some Ruby code.

+A Ruby program is made up of 3 things:

+- Keywords (`if`, `else`, `def`...)
+- Literal data (strings, numbers)
+- Variables & Methods

 In the grand tradition of programmers, let's print 'hello world' from the `main.rb` file.